Nothing lasts forever, so how do microphones stand against the test of time and the tests of performing over and over again?

-This is actually what prompted the term “true condenser,” which referred to externally polarized condenser mics that would not lose their charge due to failing electret material.
+This is what prompted the term “true condenser,” which refers to externally polarized condenser mics that would not lose their charge due to failing electret material.

 Today’s electrets hold their charge much longer.
 In fact, they hold their charge so well that many electrets are considered “permanently charged.”

-That being said, electret material will slowly lose charge, though in most new cases, this happen at an incredibly slow rate.
+That being said, electret material will slowly lose charge, though in most new cases, this happens at an incredibly slow rate.

 Dust And Smoke

-Dust and smoke, with the help of humidity in the air, will slowly accumulate on and inside a microphone.
+With humidity as a catalyst, dust and smoke will slowly accumulate on and inside a microphone.
 This accumulation, however slight it may be, will wear on the microphone and decrease its performance.

-Furthermore, if the dust has particularly sharp particles, these particles could damage the diaphragm of the mic.
+Furthermore, if the dust has particularly sharp particles, these particles could damage the mic’s diaphragm.